JackXu0/strands-swarms/README.md

 ## Example Output

 With `verbose=True`, you get rich status updates as the swarm executes.
+Each agent is assigned a unique color via ANSI escape codes to easily track which agent is producing output during execution.

 ```
 ============================================================